-Eviane is a postdoctoral fellow on the INTERSECT (Intersecting Flows of Islamophobia) project at MF Norwegian School of Theology, Religion and Society, and an affiliate at the Center for Research on Extremism (C-REX) at the University of Oslo.
-She is also an Associate Fellow at the Global Network on Extremism & Technology (GNET) based at the International Centre for the Study of Radicalisation (ICSR), King’s College London.
-Eviane serves on working groups for the Global Internet Forum to Counter Terrorism (GIFCT).
+Eviane is a Research Fellow in Current and Emerging Threats at the International Centre for Counter-Terrorism (ICCT) in The Hague, Netherlands.
+She is also an affiliate at the Center for Research on Extremism (C-REX) at the University of Oslo and an Associate Fellow at the Global Network on Extremism & Technology (GNET) based at the International Centre for the Study of Radicalisation (ICSR), King’s College London.

-Eviane received her PhD in Sociology from the University of Oslo.
-Her doctoral dissertation traced transnational connections of the far right between India, the UK, and US.
+Eviane received her PhD in sociology from the University of Oslo.
 During her PhD, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford, as well as a visiting scholar at New York University’s department of Media, Culture, and Communication.

-An outward facing researcher, Eviane regularly contributes to international media outlets such as Al Jazeera, Foreign Policy, BBC, Sky News, Radio Free Europe, and Huffington Post, and consults for policy makers and civil society organisations.
+An outward facing researcher, Eviane regularly contributes to international media outlets such as Al Jazeera, Foreign Policy, BBC, Sky News, Radio Free Europe, and Huffington Post, as well as consults for policy makers, tech companies, and civil society organisations.

 Specialist research areas:

 Far/alt right in India and North America; Gender, especially women; Online radicalization/recruitment/propaganda; Qualitative social media analysis.